near/docs/docs/develop/node/validator/compile-and-run-a-node.md

 ### 4. Replacing the `config.json` {#4-replacing-the-configjson}

+From the generated `config.json`, there two parameters to modify:
-In Step 3, if you had not specify which boot nodes to use during init, please replace the `config.json`.
-The generated `config.json` will be missing a `boot_nodes` parameter (it is empty) so we will need to replace it with a full one.
-You can do this one of two ways:
+- `boot_nodes`: If you had not specify the boot nodes to use during init in Step 3, the generated `config.json` shows an empty array, so we will need to replace it with a full one specifying the boot nodes.
+- `tracked_shards`: In the generated `config.json`, this field is an empty empty.
+You will have to replace it to `"tracked_shards": [0]`

+To replace the `config.json`, you can do this one of two ways:

 1. Download `config.json` [here](https://s3-us-west-1.amazonaws.com/build.nearprotocol.com/nearcore-deploy/testnet/config.json) and replace it in your working dir (`~/.near/config.json`).